DigitalCommons/land-explorer-front-end/docs/intro.md

 * We have started using Behaviour Driven Development, so we're writing tests for behaviour before writing code.

+## Property Boundaries Service

+See more info about this [here](https://github.com/DigitalCommons/property-boundaries-service/blob/development/docs/intro.md).

 ## Deployment

 We deploy to a Hetzner server.
 The server is currently procured and configured manually.
 We use apache to direct requests to the hapi.js node server and to the front-end files.